cianclarke/sharepointer/README.md

 var sharepoint = require('sharepoint')({
   username : 'someusername',
   password : 'somepassword',
-  // Authentication type - current valid values: ntlm, basic type : 'ntlm', url : 'https://someSharepointHostname.com',
+  // Authentication type - current valid values: ntlm, basic, online type : 'ntlm', url : 'https://someSharepointHostname.com',
-  // All of the following params are optional: verbose : false, // Set to true to stop filtering responses, instead returning everything proxy : undefined, // set to string hostname of proxy if running through one strictSSL : true // set to false if connecting to SP instance with self-signed cert
+  // All of the following params are optional: context : 'myCustomerSite', // Set to create resources outside of the base site context, `web` verbose : false, // Set to true to stop filtering responses, instead returning everything proxy : undefined, // set to string hostname of proxy if running through one strictSSL : true // set to false if connecting to SP instance with self-signed cert